Gulaschkind/LocationAgent/README.md

 This is a project I did for a friend to coordinate the actions of ingress agents.
-Sends a jason with username & location to a server for displaying it on the intel map via a chrome extention.
+Sends a json with username & location to a server for displaying it on the intel map via a chrome extention.
 Mainly a backup here, but perhaps could be helpful for other weird cases.

 <img src="https://raw.github.com/ligi/LocationAgent/master/launcher_web.png"/>